apache/seatunnel/docs/en/connector-v2/sink/S3File.md

 ## Data Type Mapping

-SeaTunnel will write the data into the file in String format according to the SeaTunnel data type and file_format_type,
+SeaTunnel will write the data into the file in String format according to the SeaTunnel data type and file_format_type.

 ## Options